RadiusCrypto/Radius/masternode-howto.md

 }
 ```

-If it does not, restart the MN server wallet and your local wallet, and it should work.
+If it does not, double check all the values you have configued above.
+If there is no error, restart the MN server wallet and your local wallet, and it should work.